 Cancer Council Australia

-- slop on SPF30 (or higher) broad-spectrum, water-resistant sunscreen
+- Slop on SPF30 (or higher) broad-spectrum, water-resistant sunscreen at least 20 minutes before you go outdoors and reapply every two hours afterwards

-A combination of these measures, along with getting to know your skin and regularly checking for any changes, are key.
+A combination of the five measures, along with getting to know your skin and regularly checking for any changes, are key.

 The Australasian College of Dermatologists (ACD) is pleased to partner with Choosing Wisely Australia®, an initiative of NPS MedicineWise.